Free playbook Scenario planning for SaaS companies

 Practical considerations for post-money valuation

-Account for all investors in the round.
+Account for everyone investing in the round, including existing investors who participate.
 All their capital goes into the total investment amount.
 If current investors also put in more, that’s included too.
 The formula doesn’t change.

-Raising the option pool as part of a round affects post-money valuation.
+Increasing the option pool as part of a financing round directly affects post-money valuation.
 If your term sheet sets a 15% option pool, include it in the fully diluted share count.
 That way, everyone sees the true picture of ownership.

-If you have multiple security types such as common, preferred, convertibles, model the full cap table, including differences in rights.
-Each one may have its own impact on post-money math.
+If you have multiple security types (common stock, preferred stock, convertibles), model the full cap table, including their different rights and liquidation preferences.
+Each security may have a different impact on how post-money value flows to shareholders in an exit.

 The fundamentals of enterprise value (EV)

-Enterprise value tells you what it costs to buy the whole company.
-It’s your total value, with both assets and what you owe included.
+Enterprise value tells you what it would actually cost to buy your entire company.
+It’s your total business value with both assets and liabilities baked in.

 Key formulas for enterprise value